ocp4-disconnected/config/Install.md

 ./deploy-cluster --tags push_cluster_images
 ```

-Stages represent muliple roles that are considered a stage, we can defined tags on more that one play, only those play and any defined dependince will run when called
+Stages represent muliple roles that are considered a stage, we can define tags on more that one play, only those play and any defined dependince will run when called

 ```bash
     - role: ocp4.disconnected.git